 - " An upgrade of Helaba's ratings would be likely in the event of an upgrade of the bank's BCA.
-Because Helaba's senior unsecured and deposit ratings already benefit from the highest possible rating uplift of three notches, there is no upgrade potential from our LGF analysis. - " Upward pressure on Helaba's baa2 BCA could arise from a sustainably improved Macro Profile, or from (1) a further reduction in Helaba's dependence on debt capital markets as a result of more funds being available from, and because of cooperation with, a larger number of savings banks; (2) stronger liquidity reserves; and (3) a combination of a pronounced and sustained improvement in the bank's capitalisation and a significant reduction in the bank's concentration risk, specifically with regard to CRE exposures.
+Because Helaba's senior unsecured and deposit ratings already benefit from the highest possible rating uplift of three notches, there is no upgrade potential from our LGF analysis. - " Upward pressure on Helaba's baa2 BCA could arise if its Macro Profile improves on a sustained basis; or (1) there is a further reduction in Helaba's dependence on debt capital markets as a result of more funds being available from, and because of cooperation with, a larger number of savings banks; (2) stronger liquidity reserves; and (3) a combination of a pronounced and sustained improvement in the bank's capitalisation and a significant reduction in the bank's concentration risk, specifically with regard to CRE exposures.